How Much Does a Roof Replacement Cost in 2025?

 Price per Square Foot Explained

 Roofing is commonly priced “per square foot” or “per roofing square” (a 10×10 area, or 100 square feet).
-This pricing model makes it easier to estimate large jobs and compare quotes across contractors.
+This model makes it easier to estimate large jobs and compare quotes across contractors—especially when you’re checking the cost to replace roof per square foot or the roofing square cost side by side.

 Below is a simplified pricing chart for 2025 estimates by material type: